sourabhagrawal23/Shopify/README.md

 # Shopify
 Desktop based application for shopping of mobiles and accessories.
 Developed using Java SE for Frontend as well as Backand.
-Used MYSQL Daatabase.
+Used MYSQL Database.

+If you like this repo then please give it a ⭐️

 # Screenshots